caasted/drlnd-project-2/Report.md

 ## Learning Algorithm

-To solve this project I utilized the Deep Deterministic Policy Gradients algorithm from the Pendulum exercise solution (https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/).
+To solve this project I utilized the Deep Deterministic Policy Gradients algorithm from the instructor's solution for the OpenAI Gym's Pendulum environment (https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/).
 I modified the definition of the function `ddpg` in `DDPG.ipynb` to interact with the Reacher environment (v2, multiple arms), modified `ddpg_agent.py` to work with multiple reachers simulateously, and increased the depth of the neural network in `model.py`.
 After those adjustments, I began tuning the hyperparameters until the agent was able to reach the desired performance.

 ### Hyperparameters